 route-map | unsuppress-map

-ORF prefix-list (a prefix-list the neighbor sends
+ORF prefix-list (a prefix-list the neighbor sends us)

-What does a next hop of 0.0.0.0 mean in the show ip
+What does a next hop of 0.0.0.0 mean in the show ip bgp command output?

-A. A network in the BGP table with a next hop address of 0.0.0.0 means that the network is locally originated via redistribution of Interior Gateway Protocol (IGP) into BGP, or via a network or aggregate command in the BGP configuration.
+A network in the BGP table with a next hop address of 0.0.0.0 means that the network is locally originated via redistribution of Interior Gateway Protocol (IGP) into BGP, or via a network or aggregate command in the BGP configuration.

 What are the well known communities of the BGP community attribute?

 The community attribute is a transitive, optional attribute designed to group destinations in a certain community and apply certain policies (such as accept, prefer, or redistribute).
 This table shows the well-known BGP communities.

 Use in confederation scenarios to prevent sending packets outside the local autonomous system (AS).

 Do not advertise to external BGP (eBGP) peers.
 Keep this route within an AS.

 Do not advertise this route to any peer, internal or external.

 Apply no community attribute when you want to clear the communities associated with a route.

 Advertise this route to the internet community, and any router that belongs to it.

 What formats can I use to configure the BGP community attribute?